Software Tools / Diagnostics

 If your computer is experiencing the dreaded Blue Screen of Death, then see How to Geek.

-If you suspect a virus, then download an Avira Rescue CD and perform a virus scan.
+If you suspect a virus, then download an Kaspersky Rescue Disk and perform a virus scan.

 If you suspect malware, then download Malwarebytes and perform a malware scan.